ReedMerrill/quarto-pres-template/README.md

 ![](.images/copy.png)

 4. Make a project in RStudio that is linked to your repo:
-  i.
-Click on the projects menu in the top right corner and select "New Project", then "Version Control", then "Git". ii.
-The other two fields will fill automatically, but you can edit if you'd like to.
+  1. Click on the projects menu in the top right corner and select "New Project", then "Version Control", then "Git".
+  2. The other two fields will fill automatically, but you can edit if you'd like to.

 5. Set up your Github repo to deploy your rendered presentation as a website.
 You can do this as follows:
-  i.
-Go to "Settings" in the top menu bar, near the green "code" button. ii.
+  1. Go to "Settings" in the top menu bar, near the green "code" button.
+  2.

 7. Edit your presentation.
 Every time you render "index.qmd" it will render or re-render "index.html" to the "docs" folder.
 Because you have set up Github pages for this repo, once those changes are committed and pushed to Github, your presentation-as-a-webpage will also update (sometimes it can take a few minutes for the changes to your webpage to be visible).